dmhacker/dmhacker-youtube/README.md

         | -------------------- | --------------------------------------------------------------------- |
         | YOUTUBE_API_KEY      | the YouTube API key you generated earlier                             |

-    2. Next, under `Buildpacks`, click on "Add buildpack".
+    2. Next, under `Buildpacks`, click on "Add buildpack" and click on the icon named "nodejs".
-    3. Select the icon named "nodejs" under the officially supported list of buildpacks.
 8. Now, you're ready to deploy!
 Go back to the __Deploy__ section.
     1. Under `Manual Deploy`, click on "Deploy Branch".
 9. If you get a "Your app was successfully deployed", congratulations, you are done, and your app should be running!